mkpt/mkpt.github.io/source/_posts/moving-to-hexo-md.md

     at Object.parseFilePromise (/home/prince/wordpress-export-to-markdown/src/parser.js:26:18)
     at async /home/prince/wordpress-export-to-markdown/index.js:15:16
 ```
 The error was occurring in the `collectAttachedImages` function in `src/parser.js`, where the code attempts to access properties of items that might be undefined.
-I added checks to ensure that the items being accessed are defined and are in fact arrays.
+I borrowed ChatGPT which said to add checks to ensure that the items being accessed are defined and are in fact arrays.

 Was:
 ```js